-1. At least 90% of its gross income (including tax-exempt interest income) must be derived from the following items.
+- 1. At least 90% of its gross income (including tax-exempt interest income) must be derived from the following items. - Dividends,

-- Dividends, - Interest,

-• Payments with respect to securities loans (as defined in section 512(a)(5)), options, futures, or forward contracts) derived from the company's business of investing in such stock, securities, or currencies.

-Gains from the sale or other disposition of stock or securities (as defined in ICA section 2(a)(36)) or foreign currencies, or Other income (including gains from options, futures, or forward contracts)
+- Interest, - Payments with respect to securities loans (as defined in section 512(a)(5)), - · Gains from the sale or other disposition of stock or securities (as defined in ICA section 2(a)(36)) or foreign currencies, or - Other income (including gains from options, futures, or forward contracts) derived from the company's business of investing in such stock, securities, or currencies.